therustymate/BRKDEC/README.md

 - **84% on conditional statements**
 - **42% on flow changes**

 Since IDA Free failed to decompile the baseline binary reliably, the post-transformation result should be interpreted as an additional degradation rather than an absolute decompilation failure rate.
-Based on the reduction in recovered conditionals and the near-complete loss of logic, the additional impact was assessed to be **over 80%.**

 ### Ghidra
 In the case of Ghidra, most recovered functions degenerated into stubs centered around `thrd_yield()`.
 In the regular binary, the following numbers of branches were identified: